 Dr. Guillory previously served as the Texas State prematurity campaign director for the March of Dimes.
 At the time of our interview, Dr. Guillory was on call at the Level 4 neonatal intensive care unit (NICU) at Texas Children’s and would be for the next 6 weeks.

-Level 4 NICUs provide the greatest level of care for premature and critically ill babies.
+Level 4 NICUs provide the highest level of care for premature and critically ill babies.
 This is where the smallest babies, those born before 32 weeks and weighing less than 1,500 grams, are looked after.

 Dr. Guillory gave MNT some background information on prematurity and the known risk factors.
 She also explained how the care of premature babies had changed during her career and how her unit and the families she is working with have coped during the COVID-19 pandemic.